mrlbenchmarks/lm-eval-global-piqa/lm_eval/tasks/global_piqa/README.md

 ```

+You can run global_piqa in two formats: `global_piqa_generation` runs a generation-style evaluation for instruction-tuned and chat models. `global_piqa_cloze` runs log-likelihood or cloze-style evaluation, best for base models or small models.

 ### Groups, Tags, and Tasks

 #### Groups

+You can also run the parallel and non-parallel subsets individually in each format.

 * `group_name`: `global_piqa_nonparallel_generation` Generation task using chat format
 * `group_name`: `global_piqa_nonparallel_cloze` Cloze-style completion format